 Home Office Expenses

 Self-education expenses can be considered a taxable deduction.
-When considering tax planning strategies you must ensure the following requirements are met in order for it to be considered as a deduction.
-The course you’re undertaking must have a sufficient connection to your current employment and allows you to advance and or expand your particular skills or knowledge required in your employment, or the education results in a high likelihood that your income will increase from your employment due to your studies.
+You must ensure the following requirements are met for self-education to be considered a deduction.
+The course you’re undertaking must have a sufficient connection to your current employment.
+It must allow you to advance and or expand your particular skills or knowledge required in your employment.
+Or, the education results in a high likelihood that your income from your employment will increase due to your studies.

 Tools, Equipment or Other Assets

-When claiming an expense under this category always ensure when you do your tax to make sure you can show how it relates to your income and you have a source document to prove it.
-It is also handy to describe the expense to ensure it is clear with the ATO what you are claiming, otherwise they may question it, delaying the completion of your return.
+When claiming an expense under this category always ensure you can show how it relates to your income and you have a source document to prove it.
+It is also handy to describe the expense to ensure it is evident with the ATO what you are claiming, otherwise they may question it, delaying the completion of your return.

 Accelerating Tax Deductions

-An example of this tax planning strategy in place could be a membership cost to a professional association that is due in July, however the individual pays the fee before the 30th June.
-When the time comes to claiming tax back online, the individual can include this fee in their current tax return rather than claiming it in the next year’s tax returns if they were to pay it during July.
+An example of this tax planning strategy could be a membership cost to a professional association that is due in July.
+However, the individual chooses to pay the fee before the 30th of June.
+When the time comes to claim their tax back online, the individual can include this fee in their current tax return rather than claiming it in the next year’s tax returns.

-This strategy can be adopted with any type of expense that is allowable and provided proof of purchase is attached.
-When adopting this strategy, it is very important to ensure you monitor your cash flow to ensure spending does not outweigh the benefits and leaves you with no cash flow.
+This strategy can be used with any expense that is allowable and provided proof of purchase is attached.
+When adopting this strategy, it is essential to ensure you monitor your cash flow to ensure spending does not outweigh the benefits, leaving you with no cash flow.